12 Uses for Honey Everyone Should Know

 #3 – Cough Remedy

 We tried over the counter cough medicine once.
 It came right up again.
+Enter frantic internet search, and the realization that the cough remedy we needed was right in the cupboard – honey.

-Enter frantic internet search, and the realization that the remedy we needed was right in the cupboard.
-Thankfully he grew out of throwing up in the middle of the night, and has grown into a strapping teenager, but if one of us starts to get a tickle in the back of the throat, we reach for a spoonful of honey.
+Thankfully, he grew out of throwing up in the middle of the night.
+But if one of us starts to get a sore throat or cough tickle, we reach for a spoonful of honey.

 If we need a general immune booster along with cough care, we’ll try homemade elderberry syrup.
 (It’s easy to make, and doesn’t have all the additives like most store brands.)
 If we need some heavy duty help, I turn to these Cold and Cough Care remedies.